albertattard/anonymous-polls/README.md

 # Anonymous Polls

 One of the challenges we faced in our team was, gathering of anonymous feedback, such as polls.
 There are many applications available on the web but none were approved by either our company or our project.
-Given that I am on [kurzarbeit](https://de.wikipedia.org/wiki/Kurzarbeit), decided to develop an anonymous poll application using new emerging technologies, such as (listed in no particular order)
+Given that I am on [kurzarbeit](https://de.wikipedia.org/wiki/Kurzarbeit), decided to develop an anonymous poll application using new emerging technologies, such as (listed in no particular order):

 1. [Kotlin](https://kotlinlang.org/) - a cross-platform, statically typed, general-purpose programming language with type inference designed to interoperate fully with Java, and the JVM version of its standard library depends on the Java Class Library, but type inference allows its syntax to be more concise
 1. [Jetbrains Exposed](https://github.com/JetBrains/Exposed) - a lightweight SQL library written for Kotlin language.
 It does have two layers of database access: typesafe SQL wrapping DSL and lightweight data access objects